sighmon/os-one/README.md

 <img src="os-one-v1.png" width="100%" />

+## Hints

+* If the voice recognition is inaccurate, tap the recognised speech to reset it
+* In the conversation archive, pull down to reveal a search bar to search your conversations
+* In the conversation archive detail view, tap one of your previous conversations to re-play the audio again
+* Tapping the + icon allows you to continue conversations

+## Links

-Also available as a command line Python application using OpenAI [Whisper](https://github.com/openai/whisper): https://github.com/sighmon/chatgpt-voice
+It started off life as a command line Python application using OpenAI [Whisper](https://github.com/openai/whisper): https://github.com/sighmon/chatgpt-voice